shaypal5/awesome-twitter-data/README.rst

 A list of Twitter datasets and related resources.
 If you have a resource to add to the list, feel free to open a pull request, or email me at `shay.palachy@gmail.com <shay.palachy@gmail.com>`_.

+The license, when known, is given in {curly brackets}.
+Dataset size is given in [square brackets] when available.

 .. contents:: Table of Contents